Leveraging Technology Tools to Make Online Doctoral Capstone Committees More Successful

 Online education is not just Dr. Darci J. Harland’s vocation, it’s her passion.

-As a full time faculty member in The Richard W. Riley College of Education and Leadership at Walden University, Dr. Harland develops online courses, teaches doctoral degree courses, and mentors PhD and EdD students in capstone writing.
+As a full time faculty member in The Richard W. Riley College of Education and Human Sciences at Walden University, Dr. Harland develops online courses, teaches doctoral degree courses, and mentors PhD and EdD students in capstone writing.
 But it was earning her own PhD from Walden, in educational technology, that seeded her belief in the power of online learning.

 “Learning became real when I started to learn online,” she said.
 “A lot of people might think that an online degree is impersonal, but I would argue exactly the opposite.
 Online learning can be extremely personal and extremely individualized, particularly at the terminal degree level.
 And a lot of it has to do with the technology that is now available.
 My passion is utilizing technology tools that foster connection and build strong relationships between mentors and their mentees during the dissertation process.
 I work with a number of other faculty members, and we always make a strong effort to break down any barriers people perceive in getting an online degree.”